sourcegr/qbjs/README.md

 **subselects**

 Using subselects in your queries is pretty straight forward.
-Lets view an example.
+Let's view an example.
 In this example, we get the column `id` from the users, in order to use it to delete the 10 oldest (by id) entries in this table.
 This is a pretty common use case, because the SQL standard does not allow ORDERBY and LIMIT to be used along with the DELETE statement.

 ```javascript